 American Cancer Society

-For example, the American Cancer Society (ACS) recommends each man, along with his medical care provider, should make his own decision regarding screening.
-According to the ACS, screening should start at 50 for men at average risk and 45 for men at high risk of developing prostate cancer.
+For instance, the American Cancer Society (ACS) advises that men, in consultation with their healthcare providers, should make informed decisions about prostate cancer screening.
+According to ACS guidelines, screening typically begins at age 50 for men at average risk and at age 45 for those at high risk of developing prostate cancer.

 Prostate Cancer Foundation